top of page

 Photo credit: Robin Williams

-There were incredibly famous people everywhere so I had to strategize.
-I could move from left to right and approach celebrities based on proximity or I could hunt and peck.
+I got a rush of bravery and a trigger-happy finger when I walked into this event’s VIP reception.
+There were incredibly famous people everywhere, so I had to strategize.
+I could move from left to right and approach celebrities based on proximity, or I could hunt and peck.
 No time for planning.
 At this particular moment, the choice was clearly between Billy Crystal and Robin Williams.

 I had to move fast, but how the heck was I supposed to make that choice without some deep consideration?
-I am too young to have enjoyed watching Soap but I watched every episode of Mork & Mindy, and I am the only person I know who cried during Mrs. Doubtfire.
-That’s as much time as I could spend in contemplation so my ten-year-old self made the decision: Robin Williams.
-He had platinum blond hair on this night which I found later was likely because he was filming the movie One Hour Photo.
+I am too young to have enjoyed watching Soap, but I watched every episode of Mork & Mindy, and I am the only person I know who cried during Mrs. Doubtfire.
+That’s as much time as I could spend in contemplation, so my ten-year-old self made the decision: Robin Williams.
+He had platinum blond hair on this night, which I found later was likely because he was filming the movie One Hour Photo.

 I had to wait patiently for the right time to move in.
-From where I was standing, it looked like an uncharacteristically subdued Mr. Williams was in the midst of polite conversation with some people who seemed rather hoity-toity.
+From where I was standing, it looked like an uncharacteristically subdued Mr. Williams was in the midst of a polite conversation with some people who seemed rather hoity-toity.
 I held back until I could have him all to myself.

 When the group broke up I was in his sightline.
 He politely said, “Hello.”
 I smiled and said hi then I took a step closer.
 “Can you do me a favor?”
 I asked.
 That was all I had to say to break the lofty mood.
-There was a new energy in the air, he was on and the genie was out of the bottle.
+There was a new energy in the air, he was on, and the genie was out of the bottle.

-I pitched my idea and his eyes lit up.
+I pitched my idea, and his eyes lit up.
 “Yes!” he said.
 He took my camera and jumped right into character.
 “Now work with me.”
 He led the way like a flamboyant fashion photographer on speed.
 “Give me what you’ve got.
 Work those hands.”
 I struck a pose that was obviously way under par.
 He moved the camera away from his face and gave me some very professional, Birdcage-esque direction.
 “More like this,” he said as he flung his hands into the air.
 I mimicked what he did.
 He seemed pleased and quickly pulled the camera to his eye.
 He didn’t want to miss the moment.
 “Good!
 Good!
 Good!” he cheered.

 Photo credit: A friendly woman